Privacy policy

 • to defend our legal rights - for example, sharing information with our legal advisors if there was a complaint that we gave the wrong advice.

-We handle and store your personal information in line with the law - including the UK General Data Protection Regulation and the Data Protection Act 2018.
+We handle and store your personal information in line with the law - including the General Data Protection Regulation and the Data Protection Act 2018.

 You can check our main Citizens Advice policy ↗ for how we handle most of your personal information.